CleonWong/Web-Dev_Accordion-Card/README.md

-# Font-End Web Dev - Accordion Card
+# Font End Web Dev - Accordion Card

 This is front-end development project aimed to build a modern-looking, animated accordion acard using **HTML**, **SCSS** and **JavaScript** for mobile, tablet